ArielA147/GithubWebScrapping/README.md

 # Secret Searching
 ## Discription:
-this project we are searching and identify sensitive content embedded in code seach as AWS secrets (aw secret access key) and private key (RSA private key)
+Search tool for code directories.
+This tool identifies sensitive content embedded in code.
+Currently set to search AWS secrets (aw secret access key) and private key (RSA private key) but could be set to search any other sensitive content.

 ## Prerequisites
 * Download number of public repos from github